A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Key Problems and Techniques

-The hash-based sparse accumulator first allocates a memory space based on the upper bound estimation as the hash table and uses the column indexes of the intermediate results as the key.
-Then the hash table is required to be shrunk to a dense state after hash functions.
-At last, sorting the values of each row of the result matrix according to their column indexes to obtain the final result matrix compressed with sparse format \cite{Liu2019}.
-Result accumulation in cuSPARSE \cite{Demouth2012}\cite{cuSPARSE} is based on the hash-based sparse accumulator.
-Deveci et al. \cite{Deveci2013}\cite{DeveciTR17}\cite{Deveci2018multilevelmemory} design a sparse, two-level, hashmap-based accumulator which supports parallel insertions or accumulations from multiple vector lanes.
-It is stored in a linked list structure and consists of 4 parallel arrays, column indexes, and their numerical values in the numeric phase, as well as beginning indexes of the linked list corresponding to the hash values and the indexes of the next elements within the liked list.
-In \cite{Deveci2018multithreaded}, they implement linked list-based and linear probing hashmap accumulators utilizing different data structures.
-Junhong et al. \cite{Liu2019} optimize the data allocations of each thread in a hash-based accumulator utilizing GPU registers.
-Besides, Yaşar et al. \cite{Yasar2018} utilize hashmap-based accumulators in triangle counting.
-Weber et al. \cite{Weber2015} use the hash table to store each row of matrix $C$ based on the distributed blocked compress sparse row (BCSR) format.
-Nagasaka et al. \cite{Nagasaka2017} utilize the hash table for counting the number of non-zeros of each row in the symbolic phase and for calculation of values of result matrix in the numeric phase.
-In the hash-based sparse accumulator given by \cite{Nagasaka2017}, Nagasaka et al. utilize the vector registers in KNL and multicore architectures for hash probing to accelerate the hash-based SpGEMM.
+\textbf{Hash-based.} Hash-based sparse accumulator first allocates a memory space based on the upper bound estimation as the hash table and uses the column indexes of the intermediate results as the key.
+Then the hash table is required to be shrunk to a dense state.
+Finally, we sort the values of each row of the result matrix according to their column indexes to obtain the final result matrix compressed with sparse format \cite{Liu2019}.
+An example is shown in Figure \ref{fig:hash_accumulators}.
+SpGEMM implementation in cuSPARSE \cite{Demouth2012}\cite{cuSPARSE} is a representative of this accumulator.
+Deveci et al. \cite{Deveci2013} design a hashmap-based, two-level, sparse accumulator that supports parallel insertions and merges from multiple vector lanes.
+Weber et al. \cite{Weber2015} use the hash table to store each row of the matrix $\matr{C}$ based on the distributed BCSR format.
+In \cite{ics_AnhFW16}, the row and column indices of an intermediate result, normally stored in two 32-bit numbers, are first compacted into a single 32-bit value and then inserted into hash table as key.
+It is helpful to accelerate the later sorting operation.
+Nagasaka et al. \cite{Nagasaka2017} utilize vector registers in KNL and multi-core architectures for hash probing to accelerate hash-based SpGEMM.
+Their hash function is defined as the reminder after division of the column index multiplied by a constant number by hash table size.
+Liu et al. \cite{Liu2019} optimize the data allocations of each thread in a hash-based accumulator utilizing GPU registers.
+Selvitopi et al. \cite{2020MarClu} compare the heap and hash sort in distributed HipMCL, and conclude that the latter method performs better.

-Besides, Weifeng Liu et al. \cite{Weifeng14} propose a hybrid parallel result merging method.
-Heapsort-like, bitonic ESC and merge methods are employed respectively according to the upper bound of the number of non-zeros in each row.